-- Dental implants: The most commonly preferred tooth replacement option is dental implants, whereby metal posts (generally made of titanium) are positioned into the jawbone beneath the gum.
-The titanium post will fuse with the jawbone to provide a stable base for the artificial tooth.
+The most preferred tooth replacement option is dental implants.
+This option is where a metal post (generally made of titanium) is positioned (anchored) into the jawbone beneath the gum.
+This biocompatible titanium post will fuse with the jawbone (osseointegration) to provide a stable base for the artificial tooth.
 Tooth implants are often the prefered option because they are designed to look, feel and function like natural teeth.
-Unlike other tooth replacement options, they can also halt bone loss by providing the stimulation the jaw needs for bone growth.
+Unlike other replacement solutions, they can also help prevent bone loss by providing the stimulation the jaw needs for bone volume.

 Most people can have dental implants, providing you are fully grown adult with a healthy jawbone and don’t have advanced gum disease.
 There are also some health conditions which may prevent you from having implants.
 This can be determined by visit to your dental professional or doctor.